 Funding a Changing Charitable Landscape

-The Foundation has awarded an impressive $109 million in total grants to myriad community agencies throughout its history, but PCF’s roster of grantee organizations shifts with time and as priorities and needs change.
+To date, the Foundation has awarded an impressive $109 million in total grants to myriad community agencies throughout its history, but PCF’s roster of grantee organizations shifts with time and as priorities and needs change.
 Endowments afford that flexibility.

 Early and Enduring Support